agsdot/middlemanblog/source/blog/2013-07-30-Practice-And-Balance.markdown

 tags: Groovy, Javascript, Practice, Koans
 ---

-The ruby project has something called the ruby koans.
+The ruby project has something called the [Ruby Koans](http://rubykoans.com).
 They are a great set of practice exercises to improve ones ruby skills.

 While doing things with groovy, I figure that I want my javascript